Basics

 Port Nodes

-- Get Digital Twins from Input: Retrieves a digital twin from the specified entry/exit point and stores it in the designated attribute.
+• Get digital twins from the input port: Retrieves digital twins from the specified ports and stores it in the designated attribute.

-- Set Digital Twins to the Port: Places the target digital twin at the specified entry/exit point.
+• Set Digital Twins to the Port: Places the target digital twin at the specified ports.

 Behavior Tree Nodes